Demarcily/slutprojekt-mangalist/planering.md

 :/mangalist (Need a log in)

 ## CRUD
-Create and Remove manga, edit the current chapter, get mangalist connected to specific user
+Create and Remove manga, edit the current chapter, get mangalist connected to specific user.

 ## Database
-users - Store all logins
+users - Store all logins.

 manga - Store manga entries, somehow connected to their respective user, either on this database or through the other one.

 ## Frontend
-Home page - no real content
+Home page - no real content.

-Sign up and log in - a form to send data to users
+Sign up and log in - a form to send data to users.

 Mangalist page - list of all manga the user is currently reading.

 ## Backend
-NJK
+NJK.

 ## Avgränsningar
-Learn more about login
+Learn more about login.

 Figure out how to connect mangalist to specific user, maybe have the entries connected to the user, however that will create a lot of dupilicates the more users there are.